wrdowney/custom-os/README.md

 To build the OS, you must have a GCC cross-compiler, see the link below for instructions: https://wiki.osdev.org/GCC_Cross-Compiler

-Once you have a GCC cross-compiler, you can build the project using the following commands: cd src/ make myos.iso
+Once you have a GCC cross-compiler, you can build the project using the following commands: <br />
+cd src/ <br />
+make myos.iso

 This will build the project and make a bootable iso file.